 Not always the easiest task.
 There are tons of choices.
 But I’m here to help!

-Even though I concentrate on white varieties of quartz in this post, the guidance actually applies to choosing any hue of quartz countertops in your design plans…While my kitchen has Viatera Minuet quartz countertops, in this story I’ll guide you through the selection process.
+Even though I concentrate on white varieties of quartz in this post, the guidance actually applies to choosing any hue of quartz countertops in your design plans…While my kitchen has Viatera Minuet white quartz countertops, in this story I’ll guide you through the selection process.

 This is not a sponsored post, just me sharing my story…I did pop in a couple of affiliate links for a sink and faucet (using the links won’t cost you extra, yet I’ll earn a small commission).

 Choosing the Perfect Quartz Color for Countertops